odaat1991-glitch/dnd-campaign-codex/map.md

 ---
 layout: default
-title: Map of Avernus
+title: Interactive Map
 ---
-# An Interactive Map of Avernus
+# The Sword Coast: From Baldur's Gate to Elturel

 Click on the markers to learn more about key locations in our campaign.